 This guidance was instrumental in landing his first job during the program’s final month, followed by subsequent opportunities that built his confidence and portfolio.

-The VEA community also played a crucial role.
+The VA community also played a crucial role.
 Arbias found peers who became lifelong friends and professional allies.
 “Every time I had a problem with something, I found help in the program,” he says.

 From navigating college applications to collaborating on video editing projects, the community provided a trusted network that extended beyond the program.
 “I was going to apply to two colleges.